 \section{Abstract}

 We investigate both stationary and time-varying, nonmonotone generalized Nash equilibrium problems that exhibit symmetric interactions among the agents, which are known to be potential.
 As may happen in practical cases, however, we envision a scenario in which the formal expression of the underlying potential function is not available, and we design a semi-decentralized Nash equilibrium seeking algorithm.
-In the proposed two-layer scheme, a coordinator iteratively integrates the (possibly noisy and sporadic) agents' feedback to learn the pseudo-gradients of the agents, and then design personalized incentives for them.
+In the proposed two-layer scheme, a coordinator iteratively integrates possibly noisy and sporadic agents' feedback to learn the pseudo-gradients of the agents, and then design personalized incentives for them.
 On their side, the agents receive those personalized incentives, compute a solution to an extended game, and then return feedback measurements to the coordinator.
 In the stationary setting, our algorithm returns a Nash equilibrium in case the coordinator is endowed with standard learning policies, while it returns a Nash equilibrium up to a constant, yet adjustable, error in the time-varying case.
-As a motivating application, we consider the ridehailing service provided by several companies with mobility as a service orchestration, necessary to both handle competition among firms and avoid traffic congestion, which is also adopted to run numerical experiments verifying our results.
+As a motivating application, we consider the {ride-hailing} service provided by several competing companies with mobility as a service orchestration, necessary to both handle competition among firms and avoid traffic congestion.